 If you like an item with a yellow “last chance” tag, purchase it ASAP.
 Last chance means an item will no longer be carried in the store in order to make room for new inventory.

 9. Have missing parts mailed for free in 7 – 10 business days.

-IKEA provides a free hour of daycare for shoppers who bring kiddos along.
-You’ll find this area, known as “Smaland,” at the front of the store.
+Ikea provides a free hour of daycare for shoppers who bring kiddos along.
+You’ll find this area, known as “Småland,” at the front of the store.

-This deal gets a little bit sweeter for IKEA FAMILY members; present your IKEA FAMILY card and get an extra 30 minutes for free!
+This deal gets a little bit sweeter for Ikea Family members; present your Ikea Family card and get an extra 30 minutes for free!

 11. Save time, take the shortcuts.

 Ikea’s stores are laid out like a maze, and it’s totally intentional.
 The layout forces shoppers to view every section of the store in hopes that shoppers will purchase more items than they intended to.

 Your best bet is to grab a map, learn the layout, and take advantage of shortcuts.